15 Places to Take the Solo Trip of a Lifetime

 Whitehorse is cold, isolated, and small.
 Like, population 25,000 small.
 It’s the capital of a vast, majestic region of Northwest Canada the size of California, yet with approximately one one-thousandth the population.
 In fact there are almost two moose for every human being living in the Yukon.
 (This is the best Yukon fact there is.)

 To make life there tolerable, the locals have become alarmingly good at making friends.
 I stayed in Whitehorse for two weeks; by the time I left, it felt like I was abandoning my hometown.
-Within 24 hours of arriving I experienced the following: first, a friend-of-a-friend-of-a-friend heard I needed to borrow a WiFi router, came over, and installed it.
-Second, he invited me to dinner at his house.
-Third, he offered to lend me his car to pick up groceries.
+Within 24 hours of arriving, I experienced the following: First, a friend-of-a-friend-of-a-friend heard I needed to borrow a Wi-Fi router, came over, and installed it.
+Then, he invited me to dinner at his house.
+Not long after, he offered to lend me his car to pick up groceries.

-Dubrovnik can get a little pricey -- it is, after all, one of Croatia's most touristed cities.
-But wander up Croatia’s Dalmatian coastline and you’ll find all the wine, cheese, seafood, and sunbathing spots you could ask for.
-This is a place where you can indulge without putting a crater in your wallet -- turns out, traveling solo to a gorgeous destination doesn’t mean you have to rough it if you pick the right spot.
+Dubrovnik can get a little pricey.
+It is, after all, one of Croatia's most touristy cities.
+But drive up Croatia’s Dalmatian coastline and you’ll find all the wine, cheese, seafood, and sunbathing spots you could ask for.
+This is a place where you can indulge without putting too deep of a hole in your wallet.
+It turns out that traveling solo to a gorgeous destination doesn’t mean you have to rough it if you pick the right spot.

 Sample the oysters in the ancient village of Ston, and take a dip in front of the Sea Organ in the town of Zadar, where the waves make a musical instrument out of the strategically hollowed-out marble steps descending into the water.
 Stop in Pag for a wheel of what many consider the best sheep’s cheese in the world.
 And no matter where along this dazzling aqua-green coastline you end your night, tuck yourself into a bar with a glass of the local red and ask your bartender for their recommendations for swimming holes to hit the next day.
-(Might not hurt to smoke a lil weed while you’re in Croatia, either.)
-You’ll never want to travel weighted down by anyone else ever again. -- Kastalia Medrano
+(Might not hurt to smoke a little weed while you’re in Croatia, either.) –Kastalia Medrano

 Everything’s bigger in Texas, and that ain’t just something folks say.
 Eat your fill of Salt Lick BBQ in Austin, tap your foot to a band or two, and then it’s onward to the Hill Country town of Fredericksburg.
-Marfa is totally out of the way, but go anyway to see what all the fuss is about.
-Lookout for Border Patrol trucks -- with 71 traffic checkpoints near the southern US border, there’s always a chance you’ll be stopped.
+Marfa is totally out of the way, but it doesn’t hurt to go anyway to see what all the fuss is about.
+Look out for Border Patrol trucks—with 71 traffic checkpoints near the southern US border, there’s always a chance you’ll be stopped.

-You’ll get an uncanny feeling driving on the 10 Freeway through El Paso (one of the safest US cities) and looking over at Juarez (one of the most dangerous cities in the world) on the other side of the Rio Grande’s barbed-wire-topped riverbed.
-The radio stations get a bit fuzzy and confused here, and you’ll probably get that “Welcome to Mexico” message on your cell, alerting you to a change in costs and coverage.
+You’ll get an uncanny feeling driving on the 10 Freeway through El Paso (one of the safest US cities) and looking over at Juarez (one of the world’s most dangerous cities) on the other side of the Rio Grande’s barbed wire-topped riverbed.
+The radio stations get a bit fuzzy and confused here, and you’ll probably get that “Welcome to Mexico” message on your cell, alerting you to a change in cost and coverage.

 Power through New Mexico (White Sands!) and Arizona (orange rocks!), and stay alert at those sketchy casino gas station rest stops where you will inevitably need to stop and pee.
-If you can time your trip through Joshua Tree to catch a majestic sunrise, do that.
-Snap some pics, grab breakfast at an Anthony Bourdain favorite and your final destination is in sight; congratulations!
-LA’s hilly hikes, Pacific sunsets, ramen, street tacos, and tattoos might convince you to stay a while. -- Allison Ramirez
+If you can time your trip through Joshua Tree to catch a sunrise, do that.
+Snap some pics, grab breakfast at an Anthony Bourdain favorite and your final destination is in sight.
+LA’s hilly hikes, Pacific sunsets, ramen, street tacos, and tattoos might convince you to stay a while. –Allison Ramirez